RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 # Main React component

 Unlike criterion plugin, the service plugin may be a simple React component.
 That component will receive, through properties, the entity or the list of entities it applies on.
-The next sub section describe how to retrieve, according with the user configuration and selection type, the service parameters and entities.
+The next sub section describes how to retrieve, according with the user configuration and selection type, the service parameters and entities.

 ## Provided parameters